Scroll Top

 https://eaglesnestatitlan.com

 Most of the workshops will be given here.
-It’s about a 5-minute walk to Starry Mountain, where some workshops will be given, and many attendants will stay.
+It’s about a 5-minute walk to Starry Mountain, where some workshops will be given, and many attendees will stay.

 The closest airport is La Aurora International Airport, Guatemala City.
-From there, you could take a (shared) Uber to Panajachel (113km), where you can take a boat to San Marcos la Laguna, this is the most direct way.
-Of course, you could also drive there directly with an Uber, but the last bit is 52 km from Panajachel, as the road makes quite a detour (see the image below).
-We will create a WhatsApp group with all the attendees, a few weeks before the start, so you can plan to travel together.
+From there, you could take an Uber to Panajachel (113km), where you can take a boat to San Marcos la Laguna, this is the most direct way.
+Of course, you could also drive there directly with an Uber, but the last bit from Panajachel takes 2 hours extra, as the road makes quite a detour (see the image below).
+We will create a WhatsApp group with all the attendees, around one month before the start, so you can plan to travel together.

 THERE ARE DIFFERENT WAYS TO GET TO PANAJACHEL;

-– TAXI; Uber works really well and is way cheaper than taxis.
-Will take 3+ hours.
+– TAXI; Uber works well and is way cheaper than taxis.
+Will take 3+ hours, depending on traffic.
 You can connect in our WhatsApp group with all the attendees we’ll create, a few weeks before the start, to fill an Uber together!
 The price could be cheaper, and more comfortable than the shuttle with an Uber car or minivan.

 – SHUTTLE BUS $ 42, goes 3 x per day, GuateGo.com Takes at least 4h30 with stop